Suitability Determination Lawyer

 Nationwide Suitability Determination Lawyers

 If you are the subject of suitability concerns, please be advised that you do not need to hire a local lawyer.
 This due to the fact that this is a federal practice area.
 Moreover, a local lawyer might not have the experience in this area of law.

-The suitability determination lawyers at Brett O’Brien Law, LLC, can assist you at any stage of the suitability process.
+The suitability determination lawyers at National Security Law Firm can assist you at any stage of the suitability process.
 Contact us today for a free consultation at 202-600-4996.

 The Suitability Guide for Employees – complete guide from the Department of Defense (DoD) on suitability issues

 DHS Instruction Handbook 121-01-007 – DHS handbook on personnel and suitability security program